xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Saryn.md

 ## Saryn
 *Huge buff for teammates and herself.*

-Importance: ★★★★★
-Difficulty: ★☆☆☆☆
-Cost: ★★☆☆☆

 ### Strategy
-Boost yourself with Madurai (double dash),
+Subsume Grendel’s Nourth on 4th ability
+Throw down an ancient healer specter when your team will camp and press x on it to make it sit still Cast Nourish
-get energy orb,
-cast 1st ability (hold it to buff yourself and teammates) (augment buff),
-get energy orb,
-cast toxin lash
+Double Dash with operator if you’re running Madurai or put hardened wellspring if Zenurik get energy orb, cast 1st ability (hold it to buff yourself and teammates) get energy orb, cast toxin lash
-Cast energy munitions/void fuel (from operator)
-Open big map (default M button)
-Shoot red dots on the map
+Kill stuff

 ### Builds
 #### Basic Build